Of Particular Significance

 Advanced particle physics today:

-Today I’m continuing the reader-requested explanation of the “triplet model,” (a classic and simple variation on the Standard Model of particle physics, in which the W boson mass can be raised slightly relative to Standard Model predictions without affecting other current experiments.)
-The math required is pre-university level, just algebra this time.
+Another page completed on the explanation of the “triplet model,” (a classic and simple variation on the Standard Model of particle physics, in which the W boson mass can be raised slightly relative to Standard Model predictions without affecting other current experiments.)
+The math required is still pre-university level, though complex numbers are now becoming important.

 Picture of POSTED BY Matt Strassler